Habib Jalib on Kashmir: Perspective on the Struggle

 Habib Jalib, a prominent Pakistani poet, was known for his revolutionary poetry that resonated with the masses.
 His verses were a powerful critique of the socio-political injustices prevalent in society.
 While Jalib’s poetry covered a wide range of topics, his words on Kashmir struck a chord with people worldwide.

 Jalib’s poetry on Kashmir encapsulates the pain, suffering, and longing of the Kashmiri people.
 His verses highlight the brutality of the conflict and the resilience of those who continue to fight for their rights.
+Habib Jalib talked about the how the powerful political forces did not value the rights and opinions of the Kashmiri people.
 Through his powerful imagery and poignant metaphors, Jalib brings to life the struggle of the Kashmiri people, shedding light on their aspirations and dreams.

 Saif Ul Malook